mikolajroszak/integromat.github.io/apps/instant-triggers.md

 {% raw %}

-Instant Trigger is a [Trigger](trigger.html) that is executed immediately when the data arrvies to Integromat.
+Instant Trigger is a [Trigger](trigger.html) that is executed immediately when the data arrives to Integromat.
 There is nothing to configure in this module except interface.
 The data processing is handled by selected [Webhook](webhook.html).

 ## Fetch additional data for each bundle